-On June 7 we hopped in the truck for the drive from our house in Albany, California to Big Pine.
+On June 7 we hopped in the truck for the drive from our house in Albany, California, to Big Pine.
 Our route crossed the Sierra Nevada Mountains at Sonora Pass, Highway 108, a windy two-lane road.
-As we approached the pass we found ourselves in clouds with light snow flurries, an uncommon occurrence for June.
-Once we arrived in Big Pine we set up “camp” in the driveway using our Four Wheel Pop-Up Camper as our bedroom for our visit.
+As we approached the pass, we found ourselves in clouds with light snow flurries, an uncommon occurrence for June.
+Once we arrived in Big Pine, we set up “camp” in the driveway using our Four Wheel Pop-Up Camper as our bedroom for our visit.

 I spent the better part of 10 days in Big Pine.
-During our stay we made a few outings, a picnic lunch in the Inyo Mountains, and a picnic dinner on Big Pine Creek, at an elevation of 8000 feet to escape the heat of the Owens Valley.
+During our stay we made a few outings – a picnic lunch in the Inyo Mountains, and a picnic dinner on Big Pine Creek at an elevation of 8000 feet to escape the heat of the Owens Valley.

-Other adventures included morning walks in the desert, paddle boarding on nearby Klondike Lake.
+Other adventures included morning walks in the desert and paddle boarding on nearby Klondike Lake.
 On June 16, it was time for me to head home to tend to business; I left Joann to continue playing grandma, providing childcare while our son and daughter-in-law worked.
-On the trip home I make a quick overnight stop at a favorite dispersed camping spot near Mono Lake.
-An opportunity to practice social distancing in a quite spot off the beaten track.
+On the trip home I made a quick overnight stop at a favorite dispersed camping spot near Mono Lake, which afforded the opportunity to practice social distancing in a quiet spot off the beaten track.
 On June 27 I’ll be heading back to Big Pine for the next installment of grandparenting.
 Stay tuned.

 You must log in to post a comment.